 - Prescription medications; and

 Unfortunately, the medical expenses associated with motorcycle crashes do not end here.
 Many injured parties are forced to take weeks, months, or even years off of work, which can make it nearly impossible to pay mounting medical bills.
 Loved ones may also be required to take time off to assist with daily tasks, such as dressing, bathing, transportation, and meal preparation.
 In some tragic cases, injured parties are unable to ever return to work.
 However, victims who can establish that another party’s negligence was the cause of a crash can collect compensation for these costs along with the following:

 - Loss of future income;

 According to Pennsylvania General Assembly Statute §7102, even if a motorcyclist was partially at fault for an accident, he or she may still be able to collect some damages.
 This is because Pennsylvania is a modified comparative fault state, which means that injured parties can obtain compensation from negligent individuals even if they contributed to the accident, although the amount they receive will be reduced by their percentage of fault in causing the crash.

 Contact an Experienced Personal Injury Lawyer Today

 While no amount of money may be able to truly compensate an injured party for injuries sustained in a motorcycle crash, collecting compensation can go a long way towards helping a family begin the process of recovery.
-If you live in Pennsylvania and were recently injured or lost a loved one as a result of a motorcycle crash, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our dedicated legal team will help you schedule a free consultation with an experienced personal injury attorney.
+If you live in Pennsylvania and were recently injured or lost a loved one as a result of a motorcycle crash, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and a member of our dedicated legal team will help you schedule a free consultation with an experienced personal injury attorney.